EM algorithms for optimization problems with polynomial objectives: Three simple examples

-which can be derived from Proposition \ref{prop:char.exp.family} (b) and whose convexity is stronger than $f(\bm{\theta})$ because of the relation of the Hessian matrices, $\bm{\Sigma}^{-1}\succ\bm{Q}$.
+which can be derived from Proposition \ref{prop:char.exp.family} (b) and whose convexity is stronger than $f(\bm{\theta})$ because of the relation of the Hessian matrices, $\nabla^2 u(\bm{\theta}|\bar{\bm{\theta}})=\bm{\Sigma}^{-1}\succ\bm{Q}=\nabla^2f(\bm{\theta})$.
 The quadratic surrogate function \eqref{eq:quadratic_surrogate}, although it was not originally intended to be applied to quadratic optimization in that context, can be considered as a special case of the quadratic lower bound principle \cite{bohning1988monotonicity}.
 In addition, observing that \eqref{eq:quadratic_surrogate} is decomposed as

 the MM algorithm can be viewed as a proximal point algorithm with an (elliptical) quadratic proximal term.
 Recalling that the surrogate functions in our EM scheme are all derived from concavity of the logarithm as in \eqref{eq:how_to_majorize}, it may be interesting to note that different majorization principles lead to the same surrogate function.
-While we here assume $\bm{Q}\in\mathbb{S}^p_+$ so that \eqref{QP} will be well-defined, the convexity of the quadratic objective is not crucial for the MM scheme.
-In fact, in Section \ref{subsec:QP} we will consider a possibly nonconvex quadratic objective in developing the EM algorithm for constrained problems with the help of the normal distribution.